imasm/samschanneledit/README.md

-## NO LONGER MANTAINED
+## NO LONGER MAINTAINED
-THIS PROJECT IS NO LONGER MANTAINED.
+THIS PROJECT IS NO LONGER MAINTAINED.

 > At this moment, I no longer have access to Samsung TVs, and I cannot test their latest models.
 For this reason, this project cannot provide further updates.
 > Fortunately, there are currently better options, such as [ChanSort](https://github.com/PredatH0r/ChanSort).